stevemussmann/admixturePipeline/README.md

 ## Citing AdmixPipe
 A manuscript will be prepared describing this method.
 For now, cite this github repository.

 S.M.
-Mussmann, T.K.
-Chafin 2019.
-AdmixPipe: A Method for Parsing and Filtering VCF Files for Admixture Analysis.
+Mussmann, M.R.
+Douglas, T.K.
+Chafin, M.E.
+Douglas 2020.
+AdmixPipe: Population analyses in ADMIXTURE for non-model organisms .
 DOI: 10.5281/zenodo.3270852

 ## Installation & Setup for AdmixPipe: